TEAMMATES/teammates-ops/platform-guide.md

      Edit the file as instructed in its comments.
 In particular, modify the app ID field to match the ID of your own project and the OAuth 2.0 client ID used for authentication.
    * `src/main/appengine/app.yaml`<br>
      Modify if necessary, e.g. to change App Engine instance type, to set static resources cache expiration time, or to set automatic scaling policies.
+   * `src/web/environments/config.ts`<br>
+     Modify if necessary, e.g. to change the version number displayed to user.
+Note that this modification needs to be done before building the front-end files.

 1. Ensure that the front-end files have been built.
    * Google App Engine will handle the build process necessary for Java back-end, but will not do the same for the Angular front-end.